 Eamonn McCormack/Getty images

 Samuel played Crowther in the Royal National Theatre’s The History Boys, which had a run on Broadway.
-He’s appeared on Doctor Who and UK soap Casualty.
+He’s appeared on Doctor Who and the UK soap Casualty.

 David M. Benett/Getty images